hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > By opening wide the windows where they sit,
 >
-> Scraping aloud some fiddle, bass, or kit,
+> Scraping aloud some fiddle, bass, or kit[^25],

->
+[^25]: These, and several other practices of a similar kind, are actually adopted by the teachers here alluded to, for be purpose of attracting attention and acquiring notoriety.

 > Just to collect a crowd about the door,
 >
 > To gape up at the first or second floor;